MajedSaade/OllamaServiceFursa/README.md

-# Ollama Llama 3.2 (3B) Deployment
+# Ollama Gemma 3 (1B) Deployment

-This repository contains an automated deployment solution for Ollama with the Llama 3.2 (3B) LLM model on an EC2 instance using GitHub Actions.
+This repository contains an automated deployment solution for Ollama with the Gemma 3 (1B) LLM model on an EC2 instance using GitHub Actions.
-#Just to push

 ## Setup Instructions

 ### 1. Prerequisites